Earth Sciences Major (B.A.)

 - Collect, interpret, and synthesize basic field observations and measurements to develop and test multiple working hypotheses to explain them.

-- Become proficient in basic geological laboratory skills (including microscopes and x-ray diffraction).
+- Become proficient in basic geological and Earth science laboratory skills.

 - Effectively communicate results of scientific inquiries orally, visually, and in writing.